jenkinsci/crowd2-plugin/CONTRIBUTE.md

 In main dir of this repo there is an `./start.sh` script which will help you with this.
 For now it basing on gitpod environment, but it could be tweaked quite a bit.

+### Build img

+If you pass to `start.sh` java version number as argument you can build img with different java version.
+Possible values: [8, 11, 17]

 ## Crowd

 Script prepared two environments.
 One is our crowd instance.